Deep Learning for Multi-User Proactive Beam Handoff: A 6G Application: Introduction

 \section{Introduction}

-Since the introduction of the fifth generation of wireless networks (5G), user equipment (UEs) have become associated with serving beams instead of serving BSs.
+Since the introduction of the fifth generation of wireless networks (5G), user equipment (UEs) have become associated with serving beams instead of serving base stations.
 For stationary UEs, beams can improve the signal strength as measured by these UEs in contrast to a conventional BS with no beamforming.
 Beamforming in 5G allows the UE reference symbols to benefit from the beamforming gain---an opportunity the reference symbols missed in prior generations of wireless networks.
 However, several challenges emerge with mobility.
 These challenges can be summarized in either blockage or handoff interruption (or both). {A proactive approach to beam assignment to moving UEs can help reduce the impact of these challenges and improve the reliability in these networks \cite{8646438}.}

-Handoffs are mobility procedures used to transfer the UE session from one base station (BS) to the other.
+Handoffs are radio resource management (RRM) mobility procedures used to transfer the UE session from one base station (BS) to the other.
 In 5G, the concept of beam switching (or \textit{handoff}) is introduced where a UE session {is served by a different beam} instead of its current one based on the radio measurements of {the reported beams from UE.} Beam switching can happen within the same BS (intra-BS) or between two different BSs (inter-BS).
 While it is straightforward for the UE to switch to a different beam in an intra-BS beam switching scenario, a random access procedure is often needed for the inter-BS beam switching scenario.
 In this case, the UE detects the most performance-optimal beam and sends back a physical random access mapped to the identifier of the beam.
 This procedure is not instantaneous since the UE has to wait for the random access procedure to take place before it can proceed \cite{3gpp38213}.
 During this time, further radio degradation in the current serving beam may happen and the UE may indicate a radio link failure (RLF) and perform a re-establishment procedure \cite{3gpp38331}.
-This procedure leads to higher service interruption time as the UE now has to read system information blocks of the newly selected BS where the new beam is and then perform a random access procedure.
-It thus becomes an opportunity for an intelligent data-driven approach to proactively prepare the beam for every UE in transition to avoid any disruption or interruption in the flow of its data as a result of this beam switching.
+This procedure leads to longer service interruption as the UE now has to perform a random access procedure.
+It becomes an opportunity for an intelligent data-driven approach to proactively prepare the beam for every UE in transition.
+This is in order to avoid interruption in the flow of its data as a result of this beam switching.